 REDRUM MOTORCYCLE CLUB ( formerly Redrum Crew) Is a Indigenous, First Nations, Native American Bike Club, founded in 2006 on the foundation of the Red Road with a focus on brotherhood, biking, community, respect, responsibility, fundraising and supporting family.
 Redrum is not a 1% MC and are not affiliated with any other MC’s.
 We send love and respect to all MC’s and ask them to respect the fact that we are a First Nations people MC.
 Our mission is to bring Native American bikers, brothers and supporters who wish to follow the Red Road together so we can help our communities in need not only Indigenous but all in need.
-Redrum does not claim any territory as we wear a First Nations Rocker with means we represent the Indigenous peoples from the tip of Alaska to the tip of South America from the Caribbean Islands to the Polynesian Islands, this is what is known as First Nations.
-One does not have to prove Native American heritage or be Native only believe in the traditional ways of living and sharing community and family to be a member.
-Redrum functions as a Warrior Society based on peace and righteousness, our mission is to use our common interest in motorcycles to bring our communities and reservations together so we can address the many of the struggles we continue to battle on our original homelands.
+Redrum does not claim any territory as we wear a First Nations Rocker which means we represent the Indigenous peoples known as First Nations.
+One does not have to prove Native American heritage or be Native American to believe in traditional ways of living and sharing community and family to be a member of Redrum.
+Redrum functions as a Warrior Society based on peace, righteousness and strength.
+Redrum’s mission is to use our common interest in motorcycles to bring our communities together so we can address the many struggles we continue to battle on our original homelands.

 Redrum is a MC based on conciseness of our environment, communities in need and righteousness.
 The foundation of this MC is positive and righteous behavior.
 Members are expected to always promote respect, honor, integrity, peace and unity.
 The best way to promote peace is through strength.
 Redrum advocates strength as a club and from their members.
 Democracy is the foundation of Redrum, modeled after the original five Nations of the Iroquois Confederacy, who once fought each other then came together to promote peace and unity.
 The strength of one arrow is limited but five could not be broken.